aelfric/ncfl-livedocs/events/cx.md

   obligations are set by the diocese and determined before the tournament.
 Tab will not change assignments, except if you are volunteering for extra rounds!

 ## Event Rules

 ### Coin Flips

-- In Rounds 1-4, sides are assigned by tabroom.
+- In Rounds 1-4, sides are assigned by Tabroom.
 In Round 5, and in Elims (unless opponents have met previously), the round begins with a coin flip.
   The winner of the flip may choose to affirm or negate.
 If the teams met in prelims, they will uphold the opposite side in elims.